What Should You Not Say to Your Insurance Company After an Accident?

 Limiting Communication

-Another benefit of having a lawyer is that they can serve as the middleman between yourself and the insurance company.
 Having a lawyer represent you allows you to limit the amount of communication between yourself and the insurance adjusters.
 They can request any information they need regarding your claim through your attorney.
 This prevents you from providing additional details of your accident or facing requests to submit a recorded statement.
 If the insurance company needs additional information from you, your lawyer can provide it for them.

 Negotiating for Compensation

-Lawyers can also help you obtain the full compensation you deserve for your accident.
+Lawyers can also help you obtain the full and fair compensation you deserve for your accident.
 Insurance companies are known for offering lowball settlements, and too many people accept them.
 To prevent being short-changed by the insurance company, you can hire a lawyer who can help you negotiate for a higher settlement.

 Lawyers regularly deal with lowball offers by insurance companies and can negotiate for better settlements on your behalf.
 They have negotiating skills and can present additional evidence to support your claim.
 When necessary, they can threaten to initiate litigation to induce the insurance company to raise its offer.